 More so, when he starts talking about his honorary service to literature, he mouths his favorite line ‘Enna thaan ennaya poosikttu porandalum, udambula otra mannu thaan ottum’.
 The meaning of this statement is that if you get drenched in oil and spin on the ground, then only the mud that you deserve will stick to you.
 This line is borrowed from one of Perumal Murugan’s literary works.

 Shafi comes from an impoverished background.
 His father works as a fish vendor.
 Although he had a poverty-stricken childhood, he pursued his reading interests.
 He would borrow books from the library and spend a lot of time reading.
 Also, he dropped out of school but continued to read and learn.

 Previously, he served tea and sold goods on the road.
 Then, with his earnings, he would buy books.
-Also, he would take up any job to earn and save money and, then, spend his savings on purchasing books.
-He would go to public libraries, too, for reading and borrowing books.
+More so, he would take up any job to earn and save money, and then, spend his savings on purchasing books.
+He would go to public libraries for reading and borrowing books, too.

 In one of his interviews, he states that his teachers in school inculcated the habit of reading in him.
 Sadly, he failed during his 10th class exams and was unable to complete his schooling.

 Shafi learnt Tamil while he was working in a tea stall in Vivek Nagar in Bengaluru.
 This was during the 1980s.
 Here, he would interact with several of the tea-shop clients who were Tamilians, and hence, became familiar with the Tamil language.

 Later on, he started reading newspapers and magazines.
 In addition, he began translating some segments of the Tamil literary works to Malayalam.
 More so, a Malayalam magazine published one of his translated stories.
 Further, he started contacting the Tamil writers for their permission to translate their works.
 Luckily, several of them gave him permission to go ahead.